dcycle/watchdog_watchdog/README.md

 Watchdog Watchdog
 =====

-The Watchdog watches your Drupal environment, but who watches the Watchdog?
-This module, the Watchdog Watchdog, is meant to ensure that any logged errors or warnings (unless those you'd like to ignore) translate as a big red warning on the /admin/reports/status page.
+Monitors any environment and remembers the first error to occur, triggering an error on /admin/reports/status.
 You can then monitor that page manually, or automatically using a tool such as [Expose Status](https://drupal.org/project/expose_status).

-OK, the term "watchdog" is [removed in Drupal 8 in favor of "Logger"](https://www.drupal.org/node/2270941), but I prefer the term "Watchdog" to the term "Logger", so I'll use it.

 Typical usage
 -----